ejosephslab/pgrna/README.md

 1) Initially it provides a csv containing homologous target pairs which are in the top quartile.
 The pairs are sorted according to the respective guide efficiency score.
 The model output is shown as a csv file, df_pairs_sorted_top_quartile.csv.
 2) The final output is a csv file which gives a list of potential gRNAs with following characteristics:
-- High relative activity at two homologous targets in a given viral sequence.
+- High levels of predicted activity at two homeologous targets in a given viral genome.
-- Low predicted relative activity at potential human “off-targets”.
+- Low predicted relative activity at potential host “off-targets”.
-- Biophysical characteristics such as high GC content, direct repeats, secondary structure energy etc. that suggest high CRISPR activity for potential antiviral application.
+- Biophysical characteristics such as high GC content, direct repeats, secondary structure free energy etc. that suggest high CRISPR activity for potential antiviral application.
-- High relative activity across clinical strain variants.

 The model output can be referred at df_crRNA_withhits.csv.

 ### Running the code:

 The code can be run in following two ways:
-1) Run in the Jupyter Notebook - The Jupyter Notebook App can be launched by typing in a terminal (cmd on Windows).
+1) Run in the Jupyter Notebook - The Jupyter Notebook App can be launched by typing in a terminal.
 Change the Jupyter Notebook startup folder by using the command cd /the_folder_name in the command prompt (Windows).
 Once Jupyter Notebook is launched, it will automatically open a browser window and will show the following page.
 Click on new and then on “Python 3”.
 Run each cell in the jupyter notebook to get all the outputs.
-2) Running through the windows terminal - navigate to the folder containing the python/Cas13_pgRNA.py by typing in the terminal, cd path/to/ Cas13_pgRNA.py.
+2) Running through the Windows in the command terminal (cmd) - navigate to the folder containing the python/Cas13_pgRNA.py (or python/Cas9_pgRNA.py) by typing , cd path/to/ Cas13_pgRNA.py.
 Once you have navigated to the folder, run the python file in the windows terminal (cmd) by typing, python Cas13_pgRNA.py

 ### Common errors: